9erson/bytebles/Lesson 6 - Lists.md

 ## Introduction
-This Python lesson will introduce you to the `List` data type, which allows you to store multiple values within a single variable.
-You will learn two ways to create lists: defining all elements at initiation and appending values after the variable is created.
-You will also learn how to access individual items from a list by index.
-Additionally, you will be introduced to the `for` loop, which is used to iterate over a list and perform a specific action on each item in the list.
+This Python lesson will introduce you to the `List` data type, which allows you to store **multiple** values within a single variable.
+You will learn two ways to create lists: defining all elements at **initiation** and **appending** values after the variable is created.
+You will also learn how to access individual items from a list by **index**.
+Additionally, you will be introduced to the `for` loop, which is used to **iterate** over a list and perform a specific action on each item in the list.
 The lesson includes several examples and exercises to help you practice using lists and for loops.
 Finally, you will complete a project that allows you to apply what you have learned by creating a Python program that allows the user to enter items for a shopping list.

 ## The List Data Type

 In Python, we have seen variables holding **different** types of data - strings, integers, floats, and booleans.
 The one thing all these have in common is that the variable only holds **one** piece of data at a time.
 You could **change** the variable to hold a different value and even a **different** value type, but it will still only be **one** at any given time.

 The `List` data type is a **new data type** that allows you to store **multiple** values within a single variable.
 Lists can be created in three ways: by defining all elements at initiation, by appending values **after** the variable is created, or a combination of the two.
 We use **square brackets** `[` and `]` to tell Python that we want to create a list.
-If we choose to definte the elements at initiation, we all the elements within the square brackets and separate them by a comma.
+If we choose to define the elements at initiation, we all the elements within the square brackets and separate them by a comma.

 ### Defining All Elements at Initiation